gitacoco/data-structures/Weekly_assign_06/README.md

     }
 });
 ```
-The result from my consle:
+The result from my console:

 address | city | state | lat | long
 -------------------- | -------- | ----- | ---------------- | -----------------